-“One more time,” Jonathan asked, and the congregation followed him in singing.
+“One more time,” Jonathan asked, and the congregation followed him in song.

 Pastor Morehouse raised his hands and head heavenward in praise, tears of joy streaming down his face.
-His soaring heart saw a multitude in the clouds—Curtis and Robbie, Annabelle, Bert and Rosie, Grandfather Morehouse, his mother and father, Tony, his flock from over the years, and himself with Amanda at his side.
-Above the throng was a burst of brilliant light and then a host of angels.
-All in the heavenlies were giving glory and honor and praise to Him who hears the cries of wounded soldiers.
+His soaring heart saw a multitude in the heavenly clouds—among them, Curtis and Robbie, Annabelle, Bert and Rosie, Tony, his mother and father, and, yes, Amanda....

 — The End —